elasticio/api-docs/source/includes/_workspaces.md

 }
 ```

-This endpoint returns a Workspaces objects which belong to the given User.
+This endpoint returns a list of Workspaces which belong to the given User.

 ### HTTP Request